 There are shows at the Grand Ole Opry every Friday and Saturday night, but you can take a tour any day of the week.
-Click here to book an excellent backstage tour that also takes you around the Gaylord Opryland Resort.
+Click here to see an excellent live show.

 On one of their 30-minute guided tours, you’ll see the process they use to make their unique grain-to-glass spirits.
 You’ll also get to taste five of them.
 At just $13 this is a steal.
 Click here to reserve your spot.

 However you spent your afternoon, it’s worth it to drop by the John Seigenthaler Pedestrian Bridge.
 Take a stroll above the Cumberland River to take in the views and watch the city light up.
 Definitely bring your camera for this one.

 With your weekend in Nashville coming to a close, it’s time to grab some dinner and gear up for another night out on the town.
 Head over to the Gulch to have your pick of several restaurants and bars.

 Where you go from here really depends on what time of year you visit Nashville and what you’re into.